 The Air Conditioning Process

 The air conditioning process is relatively simple.
-Basically, air conditioners pull the heat out of the air to help cool a space.
+Air conditioners pull the heat out of the air to help cool a space.
 They do this in a two-cycle process.
 The two cycles of air conditioner functionality are: